Canada Raises Threshold for Allowing Foreign Investments in Critical Minerals Sector

 Ottawa has announced stricter guidelines on foreign investments in Canada’s mining sector, particularly for firms involved in critical minerals operations.
 The move comes amid rising concerns about the national security risks that arise from such investments in the sector.

-In a July 4 statement, Innovation Minister François-Philippe Champagne announced that from now on proposed foreign investments will only be deemed to have a net benefit “in the most exceptional of circumstances.”
+In a July 4 statement, Innovation Minister François-Philippe Champagne announced that from now on, proposed foreign investments will only be deemed to have a net benefit “in the most exceptional of circumstances.”
 He said that setting this “high bar” reflects the strategic importance of Canada’s critical minerals sector and the government’s commitment to its protection.

-The new guidance follows another ministerial statement issued on July 4, in which Mr. Champagne announced his approval of Swiss mining firm Glencore’s acquisition of Elk Valley Resources (EVR), a steel-making coal business in British Columbia operated by Teck Resources.
-The federal government had initially opposed the transaction last year, describing it as a “hostile takeover” attempt by Glencore and citing shareholder concerns.
+The new guidance follows a separate ministerial statement issued on July 4, in which Mr. Champagne announced his approval of Swiss mining firm Glencore’s acquisition of Elk Valley Resources (EVR), a steel-making coal business in British Columbia operated by Teck Resources.

-Mr. Champagne said that the government has now approved the deal after an extensive net benefit review and under strict conditions.
-Glencore has committed to maintaining a robust Canadian operation for EVR, pledging to establish a Vancouver-based head office and regional offices in Calgary and Sparwood, B.C., for at least 10 years.
+Glencore has committed to ensuring a “strong and well-capitalized Canadian operation of EVR,” pledging to establish a Vancouver-based head office and regional offices in Calgary and in Sparwood, B.C., for at least 10 years.

 Geopolitical Competition